-FOR THE 2024 YEAR, we will focus on a range of economic development issues in Oregon in ways that could inform policy in Oregon and at the federal level.
+FOR THE 2025 YEAR, we will focus on a range of economic development issues in Oregon, and understanding how changes in national priorities could inform policy in Oregon and at the federal level.
 Topics will range from clean water, renewable energy, affordable housing, equitable healthcare, and climate justice for small towns.